Country of Origin: United States

 Did You Know?

-Due to their size, Alaskan Malamutes may not adapt well to small apartment living since there just is not enough room.
-However, with proper exercise, they can adapt to more spacious indoor living and will typically be well-mannered indoors.
-They are great with children, loyal, and loving.
-They can adapt to a wide variety of physical activities with their owners and would love a good jog daily.
+Due to their size and energy, Alaskan Malamutes may not adapt well to small apartment living since there just is not enough room.
+However, with proper daily exercise and mental stimulation, they can adapt to more spacious indoor living.

-The Malamute adores cold weather so winter activities are a plus!
+The Malamute is a snow dog breed and absolutely adores cold weather so winter activities are a plus!
 They are a trusting breed and like to roam.
 Because they are pack-oriented, they much prefer company rather than spending long periods of time alone.
-It is important to establish control and teach your Malamute respect with other animals and children at an early age so they do not try to become dominant.

-To keep your pet healthy, we suggest regular vet checkups, a nourishing diet, and an exercise routine.
+To keep your pet healthy, attend regular vet checkups, provide a nourishing diet, and commit to a daily exercise routine.
 Discuss ailments or possible future ailments with your vet.
 By deciding on a specific diet plan, you and your veterinarian will help your dog enjoy good health for years to come.
 Like humans, as your dog matures we also suggest beginning physical therapy and possible brainteasers.
 This will keep the mind and body sharp while they age.

 They also need a job to do as they can easily become bored.
 These dogs are working dogs bred for stamina and endurance.
 They have a lot of energy and a lot of brainpower, so it is important to keep them properly exercised and mentally engaged.
 Alaskan Malamutes are smart dogs and may make a game of outsmarting you to entertain themselves if they have not gotten enough exercise or if they become bored.

-Alaskan Malamutes have a dense double northern coat, and it is somewhat harsher than the smaller Siberian Husky.
+Alaskan Malamutes are one of the fluffiest dog breeds.
+They have a dense double northern coat, and it is somewhat harsher than the smaller Siberian Husky.
 The usual colors are various shades of gray and white, sable and white, black and white, red and white, solid white, or even blue and white.

 In addition to coat care, you will also need to care for your Alaskan Malamute’s nails, ears, and teeth.
-Trimming nails on a monthly basis is usually enough to keep them from growing too long.
+Trimming nails once or twice monthly is usually enough to keep them from growing too long.
 But, you may need to cut your dog’s nails more often if they grow quickly.

 Checking ears weekly and carefully cleaning your dog’s ears as needed can help prevent ear infections.
-And, practicing good dental care for dogs can help prevent painful dental diseases later in life.
-Brushing teeth or using an enzyme toothpaste daily is ideal.
+Practicing good dental care for dogs can help prevent painful dental diseases later in life.
+Brushing teeth or using an enzyme toothpaste daily is ideal, along with cleanings at the vet when needed.

 Alaskan Malamutes love to dig.
-It cannot be trained out of them because it is instinctive.
-Therefore, it is best to have an area designated for them to dig.
+It cannot be trained out of them because it is instinctive, but you can work to redirect instinctual digging.
+It’s best to have an area designated for them to dig.
 You can train them to dig only in that location, saving your flower beds or yard from a digging disaster.
-The Malamute can be a chewer, so crate training is recommended when you are unable to supervise your puppy indoors.
-Provide plenty of chew toys and activity coupled with training to reduce chewing behaviors.
+This also means any fence around your backyard needs to continue down into the ground so your Mal cannot easily dig under it.

-A fully-grown Alaskan Malamute usually stands 23-25 inches tall and weighs 75-110 pounds.
+A fully-grown Alaskan Malamute usually stands 23-25 inches tall and weighs 75-85 pounds on average.